common name: a stubby-root nematode

 Figure 4.
 Feeding tube left in a root hair after feeding by a stubby-root nematode.
 Photograph by Urs Wyss, Institute of Phytopathology, Germany.

-Trichodorus obtusus is an amphimictic species, meaning that males and females must mate to produce offspring.
+Trichodorus obtusus is an amphimictic species, meaning that males (Figure 5) and females (Figure 6) must mate to produce offspring.
 Therefore, in most populations there are almost as many males as females.
-After mating, female T. obtusus lay eggs that remain in soil until they hatch as second-stage juveniles.
+After mating, female Trichodorus obtusus lay eggs that remain in soil until they hatch as second-stage juveniles.
 Stubby-root nematodes are obligate plant-parasites, meaning they must feed on plants in order to survive and reproduce.
-Once it locates a root and starts feeding, the juvenile nematode will molt three times before it becomes an egg-laying adult.
+Once it locates a root and starts feeding, the juvenile nematode will molt 3 times before it becomes an egg-laying adult.

 Figure 5.
 Male Trichodorus obtusus Cobb, a stubby-root nematode.
 Photograph by W. T. Crow, University of Florida.